Quantum Monte Carlo simulations of thermodynamic properties of attractive SU($3$) Dirac fermions: Model and method

-in which $t$ is the hopping amplitude; $\langle ij\rangle$ denotes nearest-neighbor sites and the sum runs over sites of a honeycomb lattice; $\alpha$ and $\beta$ are the flavor indices running from $1$ to $3$; $n_{i\alpha}=c^{\dagger}_{i\alpha}c_{i\alpha}$ is the particle number operator of flavor $\alpha$ on site $i$; $U<0$ describes the attractive on-site interaction.
-The chemical potential equals zero at half filling due to the particle-hole symmetry of the above Hamiltonian.
+where $\langle ij\rangle$ denotes the nearest-neighbor sites; $\alpha$ and $\beta$ are the color indices running from $1$ to $3$; the nearest-neighbor hopping amplitude $t$ is set as energy unit in our simulations; $n_{i\alpha}=c^{\dagger}_{i\alpha}c_{i\alpha}$ is the particle number operator for color $\alpha$ at site $i$; $U<0$ describes the attractive Hubbard interaction.
+The chemical potential vanishes at half filling.